 If you guessed this ingredient was lemon, you’re not too far off.
 This ingredient refers to a compound found in citrus fruits and peels, including lemons.
-This is a natural ingredient that comes from plants but it may not be good for your skin.
+This is a natural ingredient that comes from plants but it doesn’t provide direct skin benefits.

 What Is Limonene?

 Limonene is a colorless aliphatic hydrocarbon compound, and it’s the largest component of oil in citrus fruit peels.
 It’s commonly derived from a wide variety of citrus fruits, but orange peels have the highest proportion of limonene, so they are the most common source for this skincare ingredient.

 Though citrus peels have the highest concentration of limonene, it’s present in a lot of other plants as well, including coniferous and broad-leaved trees, and even cannabis sativa.